4 Levels of the Fashion Industry

 If you are a student or someone planning to work in fashion, it is important to know how these levels work.
 It helps you understand where you might fit in and how the whole system runs smoothly.
 Even though the levels are connected, each one works in its own way.
 Learning about them gives you a clear picture of how fashion really works behind the scenes.
 Let us take a closer look.

-4 Traditional Levels of the Fashion Industry
+The 4 Core Levels of the Fashion Industry

-• Fiber Processing - Fiber is the primary element necessary for making fabrics.
+Fiber is the primary element necessary for making fabrics.
 There are 2 types of fibres - Natural Fibre and Man-made Fibres.
 Natural Fibres are fibers like cotton, silk, wool, jute, flax that are obtained from plants, animals and other geological processes.
 Manufactured Fibres or man-made fibres are also known as artificial or synthetic fibres.
 Few examples for artificial fibres are Nylon, Rayon, Polyester, Spandex, Acrylic etc...

-• Yarn Production - It is a set of process that helps to convert raw fibres into yarns.
+It is a set of process that helps to convert raw fibres into yarns.
 The steps include carding, combing, twisting and spinning.

-• Fabric Production - Fabric Production is the procedure of converting yarns to a fabric.
+Fabric Production is the procedure of converting yarns to a fabric.
 There are different process to convert a yarn to a fabric such as weaving, knitting, felting and needle punching.

-• Fabric Finishing - Fabric Finishing includes processes such as washing, bleaching, dyeing and printing.
+Fabric Finishing includes processes such as washing, bleaching, dyeing and printing.

 2. Secondary Level - From Fabric to Fashion